YuZhaoping/yuhubs-ms-starter/k8s/README.md

 ### Set up

-Edit the DEPLOY.variables file to adjust the deployment if any.
+First, edit the DEPLOY.variables file to adjust the deployment if any.

 Build and deploy required PKI certificates: